 Best of all, when integrated together, a video CMS can send data to your LMS via SCORM on video viewing stats, completion data, and more, making it easy for your team to identify new needs and opportunities.

 Panopto has been recognized by Gartner four consecutive times as a leader in enterprise video content management.
-If you’re looking to create a centralized training library for all of your learning content, including video-based training, Panopto can help turn your LMS into a more complete training library for your business.
-Contact our team to request a 30-day free trial today.
+If you’re looking to create a centralized training video library for all of your learning content, including video-based training, Panopto can help turn your LMS into a more complete training library for your business.
+Contact our team to request a free trial today.